-These instructions use Microsoft Word 2007 as an example.
-Microsoft now has several different versions of Office / Word, so if you have problems finding the settings in your version we suggest you conduct a search for how to do this in the version that you have.
+These instructions use Microsoft Word 365 as an example.
+If you have problems finding the settings in your version of Word we suggest you conduct a search for how to do this in the version that you have.

 In the 'Spacing' section, in the 'Line spacing' options, change the Line spacing to 'Exactly' using the drop down box and experiment with different point sizes until it recreates the amount of line overlap that your handwriting normally exhibits.